-What is population of Panama City?
+What is population of Panama City in Central America?

 With a population of only 880,000 people, Panama City packs a punch for its relatively diminutive size, but it has grown fat from capitalism being a hub for international banking (particularly American banking) and commerce.

 It’s worth nothing that the population of Panama is 4 million people, so nearly 1 in 4 live in the capital of Panama City.

 One of the reasons Panama City has been able to grow so rich is the Panama Canal.

 Opened in 1914, the Panama Canal is a 48-mile ship canal that connects the Atlantic Ocean to the Pacific Ocean, and it is thought going through the canal saves about two weeks in journey time (and all the costs associated with this).

 People pay for that privilege.
 They pay a lot of money.
 As a result, it’s estimated that the existence of the canal generates approximately 30% of the country’s GDP.
 That’s a lot of money coming into your country.

 All of this has led to an annual economic growth of 8.3% (2010-2014).
 To put that into contrast, the economic growth for Canada and the UK are 2.4% and 2.9% respectively.

 This is a country very much on the rise.